 The wheel replacement app is an interactive step-by-step guide to dismantling and replacing wheels of the truck.
 The app has got positive approval among automotive manufacturers, car repairment agencies, and military trainers.

 There are a lot of ways you can build your startup around Augmented Reality.
 To do that successfully, you need to find a niche where AR can be used regularly, define your business model, and analyze your competitors to make sure your product is better.

-You can either focus on augmented reality app development or you can build your own product by hiring augmented reality specialists and consulting experts.
+You can either focus on augmented reality app development or you can build your own product by hiring augmented reality app development company and consulting experts.